 We need as much competition as possible.

-It's not gonna happen.
+It's not going to happen.

-Um then it gets into the issue why should somebody that is fifty years old takes care of themselves is is fit and works out and lives a healthy lifestyle, doesn't drink too much or smoke too much.
+Then it gets into the issue: why should somebody that is 50 years old, takes care of themselves, is fit and works out and lives a healthy lifestyle, doesn't drink too much or smoke too much, why should he be in the same rate pool as somebody that eats himself to death, drinks himself to death, smokes themselves to death, and doesn't do any exercise.

 So it gets complicated.

-It was much cheaper before, and if we institute and apply these free market principles to the health care system, that competition is gonna ensure that we get lower prices, lower premiums, lower deductibles, and better care and a better bang for our buck.
+And if we institute and apply these free market principles to the healthcare system, that competition is going to ensure that we get lower prices, lower premiums, lower deductibles, and better care and a better bang for our buck.

-Catastrophic plans are inexpensive with high deductibles, and they take care of the real emergencies a heart attack, cancer, or a bad accident.
+Catastrophic plans are inexpensive with high deductibles, and they take care of the real emergencies, a heart attack, cancer, or a bad accident.

 But anyway, I got to take a break.

-We know you never want to miss the Sean Hannity show.
+We know you never want to miss the Sean Hannity Show.

 And now you never have to.

-A bite-sized version of the show that you can take with you on your laptop, your mobile phone.
+Just sign up for Hannity Headlines, a bite-sized version of the show that you can take with you on your laptop, your mobile phone, everywhere you go.

-Even to your liberal in-laws' place in Vermont.
+Even to your liberal-in-law's place in Vermont.

-So after a few hours of that, you'll be glad you brought Sean along to sign up today for Hannity Headlines.
+And after a few hours of that, you'll be glad you brought Sean along.

-Assad choked out the lives of helpless men, women, and children.
+Using a deadly nerve agent, Assad choked out the lives of helpless men, women, and children.

 It was a slow and brutal death for so many.